¡Bienvenidos a nuestra familia de UCR!

 Alberto R. Chavez served as director of Chicano Student Programs for 15 years.
 In 1986, he was succeeded by Rebecca Chavez, who held the position for one year.
 Robert Nava was appointed to serve as director in 1989.
 Alfredo Figueroa, currently an assistant dean at UCR, served as director for another 15 years.
 During a one-year interim period in the early eighties, UCR alumnus Raymond Navarro also served as program director.
 In 2004, after having worked as CSP’s student assistant, senior clerk and social/cultural programmer Estella Acuña became CSP’s present director.

-Support staff has included Aurora Gonzalez, Armida Amaya, Estela Figueroa, Jacalyn López Garcia, Lydia Enriquez, Nora Cornejo and currently John Valdez.
-The social/cultural programmer position, created in 1988, has been held by Josefina Canchola, Carolyn Sandoval, Veronica O.Hernandez, Elena Perez and now Arlene Cano.
+Support staff has included Aurora Gonzalez, Armida Amaya, Estela Figueroa, Jacalyn López Garcia, Lydia Enriquez, Nora Cornejo, John Valdez, and Alice Chavez.
+The social/cultural programmer position, created in 1988, has been held by Josefina Canchola, Carolyn Sandoval, Veronica O.Hernandez, Elena Perez, Arlene Cano Matute, and now Bibiana Canales.